 Opportunities for self-assessment and goal setting should be provided throughout the instructional cycle.
 As students become more skilled at reflecting and adjusting what they are doing, the quality of their work improves (Cooper, 2006).
 Students need to be taught explicitly how to incorporate this into their work.
 When students are involved in a continual process of reflecting on their progress, setting goals for improvement and carrying out the feedback, they learn more effectively, become better critical thinkers and reduce achievement gaps.
 (Black & Wiliam, 1998; Chappuis & Stiggins, 2002).

-Assessment capable students are aware of their current level of understanding in a learning area and understand the learning path.
+Students capable of self-assessment are aware of their current level of understanding in a learning area and understand their learning path.
 They are aware of the tools and resources needed to guide their learning and are able to seek feedback and recognize their errors.
 Moss and Brookhart (2009) propose that student goal setting should be based on three key questions:

 - Where am I going?

 - What strategy or strategies will help me get to where I need to go?

 Click here for ideas to try in the classroom

 - Consider using a framework such as SMART goals.